-- Detect a busy tone or release tone - Detect a loop break (if provided by the FXS switch) - Detect battery reversal (if provided by the FXS switch)
+- Detect a busy tone or release tone

+- Detect a loop break (if provided by the FXS switch)

+- Detect battery reversal (if provided by the FXS switch)

+- · Detect a dtmf signal

+- Configure loop break timing

 The selection of the method, if any of the three, is via the disconnect-signal command.
 The default enables only loop-break.
 Upon detecting a loop break, the FXO interface proceeds to clear the call on the SmartNode.
 In some instances, the user may need to transmit all of the in-band information (tone signal, announcement) to the end party after disconnection has occurred.